 - Length: If your story is over 90,000 words, look for ways you can tighten it.
 Maybe your writing style is rambling and overly wordy, or you have too many characters or too many sub-plots.
 Or too much time spent on transitions and quiet scenes where not much happens.
 Spark up or delete any parts that seem boring or repetitive.
 For concrete tips on tightening up your story without losing any of the good stuff, see my post, How to Slash Your Word Count by 20-40%.

 If your writing style is sparse, show important scenes through action, reactions, dialogue, and thoughts, instead of summarizing or telling, and add sensory details, visual clues, and character reactions.

 - Read it through out loud.
-Underline any parts where you stumble or that sound unnatural or overly wordy - that don't have an easy flow.
+Underline or make note of any parts where you stumble or that sound unnatural or overly wordy - that don't have an easy flow.